 She can be reached at email@example.com.

-Rebecca Cleveland is an Assistant Program Director at the David Mathews Center.
+Rebecca Cleveland is a Program Director at the David Mathews Center.
 Her areas of focus within DMC signature programming are program evaluation, the JOIP internship program and CCI workshops, and social media and communications.
 Rebecca graduated summa cum laude from the University of Montevallo with a B.A. in sociology, a B.S. in speech-language pathology, and a minor in Spanish.

 She can be reached at firstname.lastname@example.org.